 On Jan 1, 1910, when according to legend, the thermometer showed -22 degrees and a blizzard was raging, born to Klara and Karl Hedlund, a little boy, the seventh and last of the siblings.
 He was named John Ossian.

 So when you were confirmed and had long pants and heels, it was seeking a good servant spot.
-It was with the Parliamentary Ombudsman Bergmark in Ersmark I took employment and where I remained for three years as the little farmhand.
-There I was working in homespun rammer, in the press shop, where we pressed both homespun and lighter fabrics to smooth and fine fabrics.
+It was with the Parliamentary Ombudsman Bergmark in Ersmark that I took employment and where I remained for three years as the little farmhand.
+There I worked in homespun rammer, in the press shop, where we pressed both homespun and lighter fabrics to smooth and fine fabrics.
 As mentioned Ombudsman also took apart, a Briscoe and a Model T-ford, so you had to with a great feeling to sit behind the wheel at some point.

-So I ended up as a farmhand but continued as a day labourer for the same man.
+So I ended up as a farmhand, but continued as a day labourer for the same man.
 Now, with the difference that I lived at home with his father and mother.
 I worked then as a sawyer, partly on the frame saw and partly on the circular saw in the winter and on the planer some weeks in the summer.
 The payment was then 4 krona per day, which was considered a good wage.

 Map of John Hedlund's journey to Canada and Big River, Saskatchewan.